coinbase/coinbase-pro-node/README.md

   key: 'your_api_key',
   secret: 'your_b64_secret',
   passphrase: 'your_passphrase',
-  product_id: 'LTC-USD', // save it for future request that require `product_id` });
+  product_id: 'LTC-USD', // save it for all future requests that require `product_id` });

 // Buy 1 LTC @ 100 USD